bronxc/gitsyncr/README.md

   fork = "git@github.com:topikettunen/kubernetes.git"
 ```

-At the moment `gitsyncr` only supports SSH authentication since that is
+At the moment `gitsyncr` only supports no authentication (git protocol) or SSH
-something that I mainly use for my development.
+authentication since that is something that I mainly use for my development.

 ## Running